EleutherAI/lm-evaluation-harness/README.md

 | vllm          | For loading models with vLLM          |
 | all           | Loads all extras                      |

-### Support

-The best way to get support is to open an issue on this repo or join the EleutherAI discord server](discord.gg/eleutherai).
-The `#lm-thunderdome` channel is dedicated to developing this project and the `#release-discussion` channel is for receiving support for our releases.

 ## Basic Usage

 ### Hugging Face `transformers`